-• Type a new value and press the Enter key.
-Valid values range from 4 through 99.

-If you enter an invalid value the install utility will redisplay this message.
+- Type a new value and press the Enter key.
+Valid values range from 4 through 99. - If you enter an invalid value the install utility will redisplay this message. - Press the Enter key to accept the current value.

 After you enter a valid value the install utility will place you in a loop and display the following message: